 Different property developments have different tenures: A 99-year leasehold development is returned to the state after 99 years; a freehold development is yours to own indefinitely.

 In Singapore, all HDB flats come with a 99-year lease, while condos could be either 99-year leaseholds or freeholds.

 99 years is long enough to last you a literal lifetime, so what’s the big deal about whether a development is a 99-year leasehold or a freehold one?

 Here’s a breakdown of the various ways a property’s tenure could affect your property-buying decision, from their en bloc potential to your sell strategy:

 Freehold developments tend to command a higher price tag.
-All things being equal – location, size, nice hokkien mee at the nearby hawker centre – expect to pay at least 10-15% more for a freehold unit as compared to a leasehold one.
+All things being equal – location, size, nice hokkien mee at the nearby hawker centre – expect to pay about 10% more for a new freehold unit as compared to a new leasehold one.

 Both condos are sat close to East Coast Park – you get similar sea views, nature-side living along the city fringe, and all that good stuff.

 But while Amber Park commands a heftier price tag from $2,160 psf; units in Seaside Residences start from $1,750psf.
 That’s a 23% price differential!